DukeofRealms/Legends/README.md

 4. Each new individual feature should be squashed into a single commit, so we can easily rollback code that causes errors

 ##Documentation
-See the javadocs at [Champs JavaDocs](http://jd.yoshigenius.com/apidocs/champs/) or [Champs DoxyGen](http://jd.yoshigenius.com/doxygen/champs/) and the usage docs at the wiki: [Champs Wiki](https://github.com/ThePondMC/Champs/wiki)
+See the javadocs at [Champs JavaDocs](http://champs.dawnfirerealms.net/apidocs/champions/index.html)

 Note: The links above may change at any time, but forwards will hopefully be set up.